by Scott Mehl © Unofficial Royalty 2020

 Following her father’s death in 1651, Louise’s mother was remarried to the Marquis de Saint Rémy, who served in the court of the Gaston, Duke of Orléans, son of King Henri IV of France.
 Louise became a companion to the Duke’s three younger daughters and was educated alongside them.
 After the Duke died, Louise accompanied the widowed Duchess and her daughters to Paris where they took up residence at the Palais de Luxembourg.

-It was after the birth of her daughter, Marie Anne, in 1666 that the relationship began to change between Louise and the King.
+After the birth of her daughter Marie Anne in 1666, the relationship between Louise and King Louis XIV began to change.
 Much of this was due to the return to the court of Madame de Montespan who quickly drew the King’s attention and replaced Louise as his favorite mistress.

-In 1667, King Louis legitimized their daughter, who became known as Mademoiselle de Blois, and he created Louise Duchess de La Vallière and Duchess de Vaujours.
-This allowed Louise a greater position at court, however, she would not remain there for much longer.
-Pregnant at the time, she gave birth to their last child – Louis – in October 1667.
-For the next several years, Louise remained at court – sharing apartments with Madame de Montespan, but her relationship with King Louis XIV was long over.
-Two years later, the King legitimized their son, creating him Count of Vermandois.
+In 1667, King Louis XIV legitimized their daughter Marie Anne, known as Mademoiselle de Blois, and created Louise Duchess de La Vallière and Duchess de Vaujours.
+This allowed Louise a greater position at court.
+However, she would not remain there for much longer.
+She gave birth to their last child Louis de Bourbon in October 1667.
+During the next several years, Louise remained at court, sharing apartments with Madame de Montespan, but her relationship with King Louis XIV was long over.
+Two years later, King Louis XIV legitimized their son, creating him Count of Vermandois.

 By 1670, having been forced to remain at court and live with the King’s new mistress, Madame de Montespan, Louise became ill and at one point was near death.
-Upon recovering, she sought solace in religion, and the following year, made the decision to leave the court and enter a convent.
+Upon recovering, she sought solace in religion, and the following year, decided to leave the court and enter a convent.
 However, King Louis XIV forced her to return for several years.
-Finally, in 1674, she was given permission to leave the court and entered the Carmelite convent in Faubourg-Saint-Jacques.
+Finally, in 1674, she was permitted to leave the court and entered the Carmelite convent in Faubourg-Saint-Jacques.
 She took her vows the following year, becoming Sister Louise de la Miséricorde.

 Louise remained at the convent until her death, 35 years later, on June 6, 1710.
 Per her wishes, she was buried in the convent cemetery.
-By that time, she was survived only by her daughter Marie Anne, who inherited the Duchies of La Vallière and Vaujours, as well as Louise’s entire estate.
+By that time, she was survived only by her daughter Marie Anne, who inherited the Duchies of La Vallière and Vaujours and Louise’s entire estate.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.